Looking for some excellent museums to put on your art bucket list?

 - Address: Parc de Montjuïc 08038 Barcelona

 - Hours: Nov to Mar 10:00 am to 6:00 pm, Apr to Oct 10:00 am to 8:00 pm, Closed Mondays

 - Entry fee: 13 €, under 15 free

 20. Musée National Picasso-Paris, Paris France

-Ah, I adore Paris' Picasso Museum.
-The eponymous museum is housed in the gorgeous Baroque Hotel de Sale in the Marais neighborhood.
+Ah, I adore Paris’ Picasso Museum.
+The eponymous museum is one of the world’s best small museums.
+It’s housed in the gorgeous Baroque Hotel de Sale in the Marais neighborhood.

 Picasso was a lothario and chronic womanizer.
 He was a one man female wrecking ball who once said “love is the greatest refreshment” and then never left the concession stand.

 As you stroll through the Picasso Museum, which is organized chronologically, you can see the progression of his artistic styles and the succession of his long suffering female casualties — Fernand Olivier, Olga Khoklova, Dora Maar, Marie Therese-Walter, Francoise Gilot, and Jacqueline Roque.
 His art and his loves were always intertwined.